 When reviewing eproofs and PDFs, you will often see "hairlines".
 These thin, light-colored lines are a result of a transparency flattener used by PDF creators and will sometimes appear around text boxes and masked images, as shown in the image below.
 Fortunately, these hairlines are only visible in your PDF and will not appear when the book is printed.
 These lines may appear in the eproof for both the cover and interior files.

 While the above examples are most common, hairlines may also present themselves in additional ways.
 If you have any concerns, it’s advisable to review your files to ensure the lines aren’t present.
-We recommend ordering a printed copy of your book for review before approving the eproof.

 If your book has a case laminate cover, your eproof will be cropped to the board area of the book.
 Content in the gutter area will not show when your cover is cropped on the eproof, but it will appear when the book is printed.